wireless-intelligence-lab/DeepVerse6G-matlab/docs/pages/parameters/radar.rst

 Radar Parameters
 ^^^^^^^^^^^^^^^^^^^

-The wireless generation parameters are defined in :attr:`dv.radar_parameters` file.
+The radar signal generation parameters are defined in :attr:`dv.radar_parameters` file.
 These parameters are listed in detail as follows.

 Antenna Properties